goldsborough/algs4/quicksort/README.md

 Given an array of *N* items, find the k-th largest.

-Quick-select: Partition the array to find its median, then go left if you need a k lower than the position of the median or right if you need a graeter k.
+Quick-select: Partition the array to find its median, then go left if you need a k lower than the position of the median or right if you need a greater k.
 The position median of the median always indicates the how-many-eth largest value it is.

 Complexity:
  - Probably N lg N upper bound